adacahq/radio-buttons/README.md

 Add a submit button at the bottom that is only enabled when an option from all groups has been selected.

 _***You are welcome to solve the problem using vanilla ES5/6/7, TypeScript, React, Vue or Angular.
-Feel free to use your own tools or libraries that you would like to use._
+Feel free to use your own tools or libraries that you like._

 They should be dynamically rendered based on the following data structure: